missionpinball/mpf-docs/config/instructions/time_strings.rst

 (This can be uppercase or lowercase, and you can put a space in between your number and the letters if you want.)

-Note that if you do not enter and letters, then MPF will read in the time duration as milliseconds.
+Note that if you do not enter and letters, then MPF will read in the time duration in whatever the default scale is for that particular setting.
+(The instructions for each setting should say whether the default is seconds or ms.

 Some examples: